Multiple Chemical Sensitivity

 Book: Explaining

-"Unexplained Illnesses": Disease Paradigm for
+'Unexplained Illnesses': Disease Paradigm for Chronic Fatigue

-Chronic Fatigue Syndrome, Multiple Chemical Sensitivity, Fibromyalgia,
+Syndrome, Multiple Chemical Sensitivity, Fibromyalgia,

-Post-Traumatic Stress Disorder, Gulf War Syndrome, and Others
+Post-Traumatic Stress Disorder, and Gulf War Syndrome

 by Martin L. Pall, PhD